minsky91/krita-ai-diffusion-hires/README.md

 * want to work with large canvas in Krita AI but are put off by slow processing speed or distortions/artefacts in the output, or
 * need to upscale your works to commercial-grade print sizes (like, 12K and up), or
-* have a beefy GPU (12-16 GB VRAM) and want to use it at its fullest with this tool, or
+* have a beefy GPU (12-16 GB VRAM) and want to use it to its fullest with this tool, or
 * are eager to see the famous Tiled Diffusion implemented in the plugin, or
-* wish for more control over the hires generation process and its logistics.
+* wish for more control over hires generation process and its logistics.

 Among the new features implemented in this edition (see the Hires tab screenshot below) are: